In California, my homemade bug spray that uses essential oils worked for our bug repellent needs.

 - Buy non-perishable ingredients in bulk whenever possible.
 I use vodka when I make homemade hand sanitizer, plus in my original bug spray recipe, so I buy the big container of cheap vodka from Costco to save money.

 - Buy store-brand ingredients to save money.
-While it’s important to use real extract (imitation extract can irritate the skin), it doesn’t have to be brand name.
+While it’s important to use real extract (imitation extract can irritate the skin), it doesn’t have to be a brand name.
 If it saves money, buy the store-brand!

-Homemade Bug Spray Recipe Using Fresh Herbs
+Homemade Bug Spray Using Fresh Herbs

 - 1 cup distilled water, or water that has been boiled and cooled

-- 1 cup witch hazel, rubbing alcohol or vodka
+- 1 cup witch hazel, rubbing alcohol, or vodka

 - spray bottle (I recommend using glass)

-In a small saucepan, bring one cup of water to a boil.
-Add fresh herbs, cover and cool completely.
+Step 3.
 When the mixture has cooled, strain the herbs out and squeeze excess water from the herbs into the saucepan.

 Adapted slightly from Wellness Mama.